By Minna Morse

 phenomenal lineup at the Main Stage.
 Like the night before, and the night

-before that, the theater area filled up with some 4,500 Kerrverts and other
+before that, the theater area filled up with some 4,500 Kerrverts and

 visitors for a six-hour, seven-act concert.
 At the end, Kerrville stalwart

 Peter Yarrow took the stage for his annual birthday sing-along.
-As his set
+As his

-went on, Yarrow kept inviting more and more younger musicians to join him -
+went on, Yarrow kept inviting more and more younger musicians to join

 including Kevin So - until the stage seemed almost as crowded as the